liahwallace1/se-climbing-videos-cli-app/README.md

 # SeClimbingVideos

-The Southeast Climbing Videos gem will help you find the newest videos uploaded on Vimeo, Youtube, and DPMClimbing for your favorite Southeast Bouldering spot by providing a list of videos by location and upload date.
+The Southeast Climbing Videos gem will help you find the newest videos uploaded on Vimeo and Youtube for your favorite Southeast Bouldering spot by providing a list of videos by location and upload date.
 You can keep up with new videos at your favorite southeast bouldering location by checking back often!

 ## Installation